Who We Are

 Kathy Postel Kretman, Ph.D.

-Kathy Postel Kretman, Ph.D., is the Director of Georgetown University’s Center for Public and Nonprofit Leadership and Research Professor at the McCourt School of Public Policy.
+Kathy Postel Kretman, Ph.D., is the Waldemar A. Nielsen Chair in Philanthropy at the Center for Pubic & Nonprofit Leadership and Research Professor at the McCourt School of Public Policy.
 She has devoted most of her career to the development of leaders in the public, nonprofit and philanthropic sectors.
-One of the highlights of Dr. Kretman’s career has been directing Georgetown’s nationally recognized nonprofit executive certificate program, which now has more than 1,700 alumni across the globe.
+One of the highlights of Dr. Kretman’s career has been directing Georgetown’s nationally recognized nonprofit executive certificate program, which now has more than 1,900 alumni across the globe.
 Additionally, she has directed customized leadership programs for organizations such as the USAID, the Qatar Foundation, United Way International, the International Monetary Fund, National Urban League, and the National Hispana Leadership Institute.
 Earlier in her career, Dr. Kretman advised chief executive officers on corporate social responsibility; researched community and economic development issues in New York City; and investigated discriminatory practices in employment, voting rights, and municipal service delivery for the U.S. Department of Justice’s Civil Rights Division.
 She holds a Ph.D. in Political Science from the University of Maryland, an M.A. in Public Administration from George Washington University, and a B.S. from the University of Texas at Austin.
 Click for more

 Luisa Boyarski, Ph.D.